survivejs/react-book/manuscript/05_implementing_notes.md

 }
 ```

-It's a lot of code to digest. `Note` has *edited* state to keep track of.
+`Note` keeps track of *edited* state.
 We will manipulate that to change the way it is rendered.
 If we hit **edit**, we'll trigger edit mode.
 Once input receives either *blur* event or Enter key, we'll finish editing and reset the value.
 When finishing we also trigger a callback so the app knows to react.

 In order to make that happen we'll need to define that callback for `App` like this: